 Fancy Hands hires US-based independent contractors to perform one-off tasks like online research, data entry, and scheduling appointments.
 You must have good communication skills and have reliable internet and a computer.
 You’ll earn $3-$7 per task, and payments are distributed every other Tuesday.
 The nice thing about Fancy Hands is you can log in to work any hours you want.

 If you’d like to make a full-time income from surfing the web, consider starting your own internet research business.
 There are many small business owners, including writers, editors, lawyers, marketers, SEO specialists, and more, who need skilled web researchers.
 For this option, you can choose to search for freelance research gigs on sites like Upwork and Fiverr.
 Or, you can create a dream list of clients and pitch them with your service offerings.

 Another way to make money surfing the web is by starting a virtual assistant business, where web research is just one of the services you offer.
 Again, you can pitch clients, or you can look for gigs on the sites mentioned above or sites like My BTLR or Great Assistant.

 Final Words About Making Money Surfing the Web

-Working online, performing Internet research, and surfing the web can be a great way to earn extra money from home, especially if you’re looking for work that’s fun and offers a flexible schedule.
-While these sites aren’t going to make you rich, they are good for adding extra money to your wallet.
+Working online, doing internet research, and surfing the web can be a great way to earn extra money from home, especially if you need flexible scheduling.
+While most of these sites aren’t going to make you rich, they are good for adding extra money to your wallet.
 To make the most of these work-at-home gigs, be sure to sign up with multiple platforms, as opportunities tend to be sporadic.